ericclack/pygamezero_dashboard/README.md

 Have a look at [dashboard_rss.py](https://github.com/ericclack/python_dashboard/blob/master/dashboard_rss.py) to see a working example.

 You might notice a slight difference compared with our HTML examples: we use `etree` to make the tree instead of `html` on line 1 and 10.

 # Adding a GUI

 Take a look at the example `dashboard_gui_qt.py` to see the beginnings of a GUI for our data.

+And `dashboard_lego_gui.py` includes buttons for opening links.